dnussbaum/classy-python-client-library/README.md

 # Classy API Python Client Library

 ##Description
-**This project is still very much a work in progress.
-There is no guarantee that it will work properly.**

-I need to interact extensively with the [Classy](classy.org) API ([docs here](https://developers.classy.org/api-docs/v2/index.html)) but they provide no client libraries.
-This is a Python client I built that makes interacting with their API a little easier.
+I needed to interact with the Classy API but they didn't provide client libraries.
+This is a Python client I built to make those interactions a little easier.

-I have no affiliation with Classy.
+**I have no affiliation with Classy.**

 ##Dependencies
 - [Requests](http://docs.python-requests.org/en/master/): `pip install requests`